annahmad/Medical-Data-Validator/README.md

 # Medical Records Validator

-A Python workshop project that validates a list of medical records against a set of formatting and type constraints.
+A Python workshop project that validates a list of medical records against a set of formatting and type constraints using regex and custom rules.
+Built as part of the [freeCodeCamp Python Certification]((https://www.freecodecamp.org/learn/python-v9)).

 ## What It Does